The Shipping Law Review: Ports and Terminals

 IV Claims in other jurisdictions

 Freedom of contract is by no means unique to English law.
 However, as implied above, there are many jurisdictions where it is not possible to include contractual provisions that determine a terminal operator's liability or provide for disputes to be governed by English law.
 Codified legal systems will often have provisions dealing with the liability of a terminal operator or warehouse keeper, from which it is not possible to derogate, and often provide for a form of strict liability.

-1 Matthew Wilmshurst is a senior associate at HFW.
+1 Matthew Wilmshurst is a partner at HFW.

 6 See The 'Aliakmon' AC 785, in which the claimant had acquired risk but not the property in the goods and its action in negligence failed.